Honors College Faculty

 Dr. Fraleigh has taught at CSU Fresno since 1990 and currently serves as chair of the Department of Communication.
 He has co-authored six books in the fields of freedom of expression and public speaking.
 His scholarship has focused on diverse topics including online expression, government surveillance and control of information, academic freedom, and university speech codes.
 Current research interests include the potential of social media to circumvent government censorship, and the balance between government secrecy and the public's right to know.
 Before joining the faculty at Fresno State, he taught and coached debate at Cornell, CSU Sacramento, and UC Berkeley.
 He earned a J.D.
 Degree from UC Berkeley in 1980 where he served as associate editor of the California Law Review.

 Dr. Gibson received her Ph.D. in Theatre History and Performance Studies from the University of Pittsburgh.
 She has taught at Fresno State since 2000 and is currently the chair of the Theatre Arts Department.
 Her research areas include contemporary American and British theatre and historiography.
-She has published in various journals and anthologies and serves as the book review editor of Theatre Journal.
+She has published in various journals and anthologies and served as the book review editor of Theatre Journal.
 Dr. Gibson is also a regular lecturer at theatre conferences, giving presentations across the United States, Canada, the United Kingdom, and Poland.

 Dr. John Karr graduated with a Bachelor's of Music Education from the University of Montevallo